AdrienChampion/induction_for_dummies/monads_in_lean_4/book/src/part1/readme.md

 <br>

-To have even more fun than we already are we need to give ourselves some units
+To have even more fun than we already are, we need to give ourselves some units

 ```lean
 {{ #include ../../../HaskellMonads/Part1.lean:measurements_units_def }}